deoren/notes/docker/networks.md

     - Note: Because they're on the same overlay network, the two replicas (containers) can ping each other

+- New overlay networks are not immediately created on other nodes until needed by a container running on one of those other swarm nodes
+  1. Create overlay network on `node1` of a multi-host swarm
+  1. Run `docker network ls` on `node1`, see the network
+  1. Run `docker network ls` on `node2`, do NOT see the network

 ## MACVLAN

 - used to have containers talk to systems on existing VLANs